phylum-dev/documentation/docs/knowledge_base/continuous_monitoring.md

 # Overview

-Phylum continuous monitoring ensures the accuracy of package issue data without requiring the user to re-analyze a project.
+Phylum Continuous Monitoring ensures the accuracy of package issue data without requiring the user to re-analyze a project.

 ## How It Works